 As a three, the chances are that I am ambitious and accomplished, with a good many successes under my belt.
 I am able to take on challenging projects and work hard for the reward of well-deserved recognition.
 It is likely that the eventual recognition is part of my motivation for working hard, which is quite reasonable.

 But if my desire for recognition becomes compulsive, then I might start angling for recognition too soon.
-My achievement-oriented perspective might sometimes lead me to oversell myself.
-I should remind myself that the best way to show someone I can do something is by doing it.
+My achievement-oriented perspective might lead me to oversell myself.
+The best way to show someone I can do something is by doing it.
 Quiet confidence is a much more effective sales tool than inflated self-descriptions.
 I should let my record speak for itself.

 At what point in a project do others begin to hear about my success?

 Do I ever talk about winning before the game is over?

 Do I voluntarily tell people how happy I am that I have achieved some goal, or do I wait until someone asks?

 When I can be as filled with joy and delight at seeing my competitors succeed as I am at my own success, how can I possibly fail?
 If I care as much about my friends’ accomplishments as I do about my own, then any group I belong to will benefit tremendously.
 My genuine desire to help others succeed can bring a sense of kinship and belonging that is beyond words.
 I work alongside my brothers and sisters, able to feel passionate commitment and drop all pretense and false vanity.
 Others will look to me as an example and role model.
 I will be a real star precisely because I do not seek stardom.

 at their best